marijnh/Eloquent-JavaScript/07_robot.md

 We don't want any parcels that are sent from the same place that they are addressed to.
-For this reason, the `do` loop keeps picking new places when it gets one that's also the address.
+For this reason, the `do` loop keeps picking new places when it gets one that's equal to the address.

 Let's start up a virtual world.